merwaaan/merwaaan.github.com/_posts/2012-05-10-generating-random-terrain-value-noise.md

 ### Sampling

-Sampling the original random noise at different levels provides us the several layers of precision needed.
-Each of these sampled maps is called an octave and is associated with a number starting from *0* where octave *i* is the layer containing every *2<sup>i</sup>* pixels from the original height map.
+Sampling the original random noise at different levels provides us with the several layers of precision needed.
+Each of these sampled maps is called an octave and is associated with a number starting from *0* where octave *i* is the layer containing every *2<sup>i</sup>*-th pixels from the original height map.
 You will note that octave *0* actually is the random terrain generated earlier because this sampling contains every pixel.
 This is also the reason why your height map dimensions must be powers of two like 256\*256 or 1024\*512.

 Let's take the following 64\*64 randomly generated height map as an example.